 A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
-This includes all necessary office visits; you pay a \$10 office visit copay, but no additional copay for laboratory tests and X-rays.
-Within the Service Area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$10 copay for a doctor's house call; nothing for each home visit by nurses and health aides.
+This includes all necessary office visits; you pay a \$5 copay per primary care office visit or a \$10 copay for specialist office visit, but no additional copay for laboratory tests and X-rays.
+You pay a \$10 copay for office visits after 6:00 p.m. and on weekends and holidays.
+Within the Service Area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$10 copay for a doctor's house call, nothing for home visits by nurses and health aides.